Sustainability

 “I believe that as flying time reduced, and emissions dropped during Covid-19 lock downs, organisations realised the possibilities of sustainable travel, and stakeholders became more motivated to take action.
 This shift of focus to bigger picture issues is a pivotal moment – not just for businesses to run better and be more profitable, but for more sustainable business practices to take root.”

-Such business practices include the enablement of pre-trip approvals, and the provision of sustainable travel and accommodation options for employees’ selection.
+Such business practices include enabling pre-trip approvals and providing sustainable travel and accommodation options for employees to select.

-Despite that intention, businesses outlined a range of priorities for sustainable travel, based on their goals to:
+Despite their intention, businesses outlined a range of priorities for sustainable travel, based on goals to:

 • Increase operational efficiency (70%)